ionic-team/ionic-docs/docs/vue/slides.md

 By default, Swiper for Vue does not import any additional modules.
 To use modules such as Navigation or Pagination, you need to import them first.

 `ion-slides` automatically included the Pagination, Scrollbar, Autoplay, Keyboard, and Zoom modules.
-This part of the migration guide will show you how to install these modules.
+This part of the guide will show you how to install these modules.

 To begin, we need to import the modules and their corresponding CSS files from the `swiper` package: